whippet-code/creative_prompts/README.md

 // BUILD NOTES, TODOS
 Press for prompt conditional????? (appearance wise, big if no prompt on screen then smaller for a reprompt)

-// Thurs build

-Plan / Build out admin dashboard
-Build out prompt card styles

 // Fri build

+Plan / Build admin page
-Plan / enable JWT auth
+Plan / enable JWT auth / user log in